divio/aldryn-django-cms/README.rst

 To use Aldryn django CMS, create a new Aldryn **django CMS** project on `the Divio Control Panel
 <https://control.divio.com>`_.
 This project type includes Aldryn django CMS along with some additional packages in
 order to set up a ready-to-go project.
-The additional packages include Django File, a default set of plugins, Django Parler and others.
+The additional packages include Django Filer, a default set of plugins, Django Parler and others.

 Alternative option